ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

+🎵 🎵 🎵 Alert!
+Players with robots will switch places if the robot wins the auction -- no rest for you! 🎵 🎵 🎵

 🎆🧨🎇 Come play bridge Monday the 4th of July! 🎆🧨🎇

 🇺🇸🇺🇸🇺🇸 Bridge open this Monday the 4th of July! 🇺🇸🇺🇸🇺🇸